-It wasn’t too long ago that yoga was mocked by real athletes and workout devotees for being the “easy way out” or “too earthy-crunchy” for the mainstream.
+It wasn’t too long ago that yoga was mocked by athletes and workout devotees for being the “easy way out” as a workout for the mainstream.
 Those days, however, are long gone.

 Athletes of all levels and sports teams from youth leagues to the pros have come to realize that yoga can be a valuable tool to both prevent injuries and aid in recovery from injuries.
 In fact, several of the top performers in each of the major sports openly credit yoga for their success.

-Power yoga: This is an umbrella term for hybrids of several forms of yoga, including Ashtanga yoga and Vinyasa yoga.
+This is an umbrella term for hybrids of several forms of yoga, including Ashtanga yoga and Vinyasa yoga.
 It’s more intense than Restorative yoga.
+Power yoga is a great tool for an active recovery day where you are still getting movement in but at in less intensive session.